hexydec/hsi/README.md

-# hsi
+# Hexydec Simple Image Format
-Experimental image format, with a reference implementation in Javascript
+Experimental image format, with a reference implementation in Javascript.